MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

                     'name': 'Solver Section',
                     'type': 'head',
-                    'help': 'Some help for the solver section', 'order': 1,
+                    'help': 'Some help for the solver section', },
-                    'column': 1,
-                },
                 'custom_prop_key_2': {...},
                 # As many custom props as needed for this pane
+            },
+            'layout': {

             },
             'icon': 'BsWrench',
             'color': {